INTERNATIONAL INBOUND TRAVEL ASSOCIATION, INC. BYLAWS

 ARTICLE VI – OFFICERS, THEIR DUTIES AND POWERS

 Section 1.
-Number: The Officers of the organization shall be a Chairman, Immediate Past-Chairman, Vice Chairman, Secretary and Treasurer.
-The Chairman and Vice Chairman shall be Inbound Tour Operator Members of the association, and the Secretary and Treasurer may be Inbound Tour Operator or Sustaining Members, provided that only one Officer position annually may be held by a Sustaining Member.
+Number: The Officers of the organization shall be a Chair, Vice Chair, Treasurer, Secretary and Immediate Past-Chair.
+The Chair and Vice Chair shall be Inbound Operator Members of the association, and the Treasurer and Secretary may be Inbound Operator or Sustaining Members, provided that only one Officer position annually shall be held by a Sustaining Member.

 Section 2.
-Qualification: Any Member wishing to serve as an Officer of the organization must first have served as a Director of the organization.
+Qualification: Any Member wishing to serve as an Officer of the organization must first have served at least one year as a Director of the organization.

 Section 3.
-The Chairman: The Chairman shall preside at all meetings of the association and the Board of Directors.
-The Chairman shall have general executive control of the affairs of the organization at such times as the Board of Directors is not in session.
-Unless the Board of Directors shall appoint some other person or committee, the Chairman together with the Executive Director, shall (subject to the direction or approval of the Board of Directors) be the official representatives of the organization in all dealings with organizations or individuals outside the organization.
-The Chairman shall only have a vote in the case of a tie.
+The Chair: The Chair shall preside at all meetings of the association and the Board of Directors.
+The Chair shall have general executive control of the affairs of the organization at such times as the Board of Directors is not in session.
+Unless the Board of Directors shall appoint some other person or committee, the Chair together with the Executive Director, shall (subject to the direction or approval of the Board of Directors) be the official representatives of the organization in all dealings with organizations or individuals outside the organization.
+The Chair shall only have a vote in the case of a tie.

 Section 4.
-The Vice Chairman: The Vice Chairman shall preside at all meetings in the absence of the Chairman and shall perform such other duties that may be delegated by the Chairman and/or the Board of Directors.
+The Vice Chair: The Vice Chair shall preside at all meetings in the absence of the Chair and shall perform such other duties that may be delegated by the Chair and/or the Board of Directors.
 The Vice Chair shall automatically succeed to the office of Chair upon expiration of his or her term of office as Vice Chair, without any further election.

 Section 7.
-Immediate Past Chairman: The Immediate Past Chairman shall act as a consultant to the current Chairman until the current Chairman’s term of office expires.
+Immediate Past Chair: The Immediate Past Chair shall act as an advisor to the current Chair until the current Chair’s term of office expires.

 Section 9.
-Vacancies: If any office shall become vacant, the same shall be filled for the expired term thereof by a current Board member, nominated by the Chairman and approved by a majority vote of the Board of Directors.
+Vacancies: If any office shall become vacant, the same may be filled for the remainder of the term thereof by a current Board member, nominated by the Chair and approved by a majority vote of the Board of Directors.

 ARTICLE VII – ELECTION OF OFFICERS AND DIRECTORS

 Section 2.
-Nominating Procedure: The Nominating Panel shall communicate to all members inviting their suggestions for nominees to fill the vacancies.
-The Panel shall seek and encourage qualified candidates that represent the geographical distribution and diversity of the membership to be nominated for an Officer or Director position.
-The Panel shall ascertain their willingness to serve, review applications and interview candidates.
-The Nominating Panel shall nominate one candidate for each of the following offices: Chairman, Vice Chairman, Treasurer and Secretary, and one qualified candidate for each vacancy to be filled on the Board of Directors.
+Nominating Procedure: The Nominating Committee shall communicate to all members inviting their suggestions for nominees to fill the vacancies.
+The Committee shall seek and encourage qualified candidates that represent the geographical distribution and diversity of the membership to be nominated for an Officer or Director position.
+The Committee shall ascertain their willingness to serve, review applications and interview candidates.
+The Nominating Committee shall nominate one candidate for each of the following offices: Vice Chair, Treasurer and Secretary, and one qualified candidate for each Director vacancy to be filled on the Board of Directors.

-The report of the Nominating Panel shall be presented to the membership in writing, at least fourteen (14) days prior to the Annual Meeting.
-Additional nominations may be made from the floor, provided that a Regular Member so nominated shall have agreed to serve, if elected, and shall be sponsored, in writing, by five Regular Members.
+The report of the Nominating Committee shall be presented to the membership in writing, at least fourteen (14) days prior to the Annual Meeting.
+Additional nominations may be made from the floor, provided that the Member so nominated shall have agreed to serve, if elected, and shall be sponsored, in writing, by five Inbound Operator Members.

 Section 3.
 Elections: Elections shall be held at the Annual Meeting of the organization via written ballot or prior to the Annual Meeting by electronic ballot.
-In either case voting shall be anonymous.
-If the election is held at the Annual Meeting then the Chairman shall appoint judges to count and announce the results.
+If the election is held at the Annual Meeting, the Chair shall appoint judges to count and announce the results.
 If the election is held via electronic ballot the results will be announced at the Summit.
-In either case the nominees receiving the greatest number of votes shall be declared elected.
+In either case, the nominees receiving the greatest number of votes shall be declared elected.
 A tie shall be decided by a re-vote.
-Inbound Tour Operator Members shall vote for Inbound Tour Operator Member representatives on the Board, Tour Operators shall vote for Tour Operator Member representatives on the Board, and Associate Members shall vote for Associate Member representatives on the Board.
+All Members shall vote for all Officer and Director Board positions, with the exception of the Sustaining Director which is elected by the Advisory Council and Honorary Director positions which are elected by the Board of Directors.

-Each Member Company of the Association gets one vote.
-Multiple votes received from one company will result in all votes from the Company being disqualified for that election.
+Each Member (company) of the Association gets one vote.
+Multiple votes received from one Member will result in all votes from the Member being disqualified for that election.